EsotericSoftware/spine-runtimes/spine-ts/README.md

 ## Spine version

-spine-ts works with data exported from the latest, non-beta Spine version.
+spine-ts works with data exported from Spine 3.4.02.

 spine-ts WebGL & Widget backends supports all Spine features.
 The spine-ts Canvas backend does not support color tinting, mesh attachments or shearing.
 Mesh attachments are supported by setting `spine.canvas.SkeletonRenderer.useTriangleRendering` to true.
 Note that this method is slow and may lead to artifacts on some browsers.
 The spine-ts THREE.JS backend does not support color tinting and blend modes.
 The THREE.JS backend provides `SkeletonMesh.zOffset` to avoid z-fighting.
 Adjust to your near/far plane settings.